Know your rights! New sick-leave law takes effect April 1

 These are difficult times for all of us with this COVID-19 outbreak.
 In light of recent circumstances, I want to give you an update and remind you of the various types of leave available to you, should you feel the need to utilize it.

-SICK LEAVE UNDER YOUR UNION CONTRACT
+VACATION LEAVE, SICK LEAVE, COMP TIME, PERSONAL TIME OR A LEAVE OF ABSENCE UNDER YOUR UNION CONTRACT

 YOUR RIGHTS UNDER THE NEW FEDERAL SICK-LEAVE LAW THAT TAKES EFFECT APRIL 1, 2020

-Third, pursuant to the new Federal sick-leave law that takes effect on April 1, 2020, (details at this 2-page guidance document from our international union, SEIU), the State is obligated to provide you with 80 hours of sick leave that may be used in the following circumstances:
+Pursuant to the new Federal sick-leave law that takes effect on April 1, 2020, (details at this 2-page guidance document from our international union, SEIU), the State is obligated to provide you with 80 hours of sick leave that may be used in the following circumstances: